CPF

 You can refer to Beansprout's article on choosing between a fixed and floating rate package.

-Final verdict on HDB loan vs bank loan
+Final verdict: Is taking a HDB loan or bank loan better?

 In addition, it offers you the flexibility of switching to a bank loan should there be changes in interest rates.